How To Make Better-than-the-Box Rice Krispies Treats

-- The salt and vanilla: Salt make a huge difference in this recipe — making each ingredient taste more like itself.
+- Don’t skimp on the salt.
+Salt make a huge difference in this recipe — making each ingredient taste more like itself.
 The butter is more buttery, and the marshmallow benefits from the contrast to their sweetness.

 toasted rice crisp cereal, such as Rice Krispies

-unsalted butter, cut into tablespoon-sized pieces
+unsalted butter, cut into 6 pieces

-- 1/4 teaspoon kosher salt
+- 1/4 teaspoon

 vanilla extract (optional)

 mini marshmallows (about 4 cups)

-8x8" baking pan
+8x8-inch baking pan